DynamoDS/TuneUp/README.md

 - Download DynamoCoreRuntime 3.0.0 (or higher) from [dynamobuilds.com](https://dynamobuilds.com/).
 Alternatively, you can build Dynamo from Dynamo repository and use the bin folder equivalently.
 - Copy all contents of the DynamoCoreRuntime to `TuneUp\TuneUpTests\bin\Debug\`.
 If you are building Dynamo locally, copy all contents of Dynamo from `Dynamo/bin/AnyCPU/Debug` to `TuneUp\TuneUpTests\bin\Debug\`
 - Copy `TuneUp_ViewExtensionDefinition.xml` from `TuneUp\TuneUp\manifests\` to `TuneUp\TuneUpTests\bin\Debug\viewExtensions\`
-- Open the copied `TuneUp_ViewExtensionDefinition.xml` and change the assemply path to `..\TuneUp.dll`
+- Open the copied `TuneUp_ViewExtensionDefinition.xml` and change the assembly path to `..\TuneUp.dll`
 - Remove `TuneUp` from your Dynamo packages folder if you have it installed from package manager (otherwise `TuneUp.dll` will get loaded twice).
 This won't work well.
 - Launch DynamoSandbox.exe, then click `View-> Open Tune Up` and use while a graph runs.